watson-developer-cloud/conversation-connector/channels/slack/README.md

 # Deploying a Slack app

-You can use either of two methods to deploy your workspace to a Slack app:

-- Use [the Conversation tool](https://console.bluemix.net/docs/services/conversation/slack-deploy.html) if you want to quickly deploy your app with just a few clicks.

-- Use [manual deployment](#manual-deployment) if you want to deploy your app by modifying configuration files and running scripts.
-You might want to use this method if you are customizing the Conversation connector, or if you need to repair or update components of an existing deployment.
+Deploy your app by modifying a set of configuration files and running scripts.
+You can use this method to customize the Conversation connector, or to repair and update components of an existing deployment.

 **Note:** This process is intended to connect an existing Watson Conversation workspace to a Slack app.
 If you have not yet built a workspace, you must do so first.
 For more information, see the [Conversation documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

-## Manual deployment

-**Note:** The manual deployment process is supported only on Linux/UNIX and macOS systems.
+**Note:** This process is supported only on Linux/UNIX and macOS systems.

 1. Clone or download this GitHub repository to your local file system.